Dimension theory (algebra)

-In mathematics, dimension theory is the study in terms of commutative algebra of the notion dimension of an algebraic variety (and by extension that of a scheme).
+In mathematics, dimension theory is the study in terms of commutative algebra of the notion of dimension of an algebraic variety (and by extension that of a scheme).
 The need of a theory for such an apparently simple notion results from the existence of many definitions of dimension that are equivalent only in the most regular cases (see Dimension of an algebraic variety).
 A large part of dimension theory consists in studying the conditions under which several dimensions are equal, and many important classes of commutative rings may be defined as the rings such that two dimensions are equal; for example, a regular ring is a commutative ring such that the homological dimension is equal to the Krull dimension.

 The theory is simpler for commutative rings that are finitely generated algebras over a field, which are also quotient rings of polynomial rings in a finite number of indeterminates over a field.
 In this case, which is the algebraic counterpart of the case of affine algebraic sets, most of the definitions of the dimension are equivalent.
-For general commutative rings, the lack of geometric interpretation is an obstacle to the development of the theory; in particular, very little is known for non-noetherian rings.
-(Kaplansky's Commutative rings gives a good account of the non-noetherian case.)
+For general commutative rings, the lack of geometric interpretation is an obstacle to the development of the theory; in particular, very little is known for non-Noetherian rings.
+(Kaplansky's Commutative rings gives a good account of the non-Noetherian case.)

-Throughout the article, $\dim$ denotes Krull dimension of a ring and $\operatorname{ht}$ the height of a prime ideal (i.e., the Krull dimension of the localization at that prime ideal.)
+Throughout the article, $\dim$ denotes Krull dimension of a ring and $\operatorname{ht}$ the height of a prime ideal (i.e., the Krull dimension of the localization at that prime ideal).
 Rings are assumed to be commutative except in the last section on dimensions of non-commutative rings.